FloorD/ninjanine/README.md

 ##ninjanine

-What started as an introduction to the terminal for [Rails Girls Bratislava][1], is seemingly growing towards a set of beginners guides to web development, both as an addition to the Rails Girls guides and to be used seperately.
+What started as an introduction to the terminal for [Rails Girls Bratislava][1], is seemingly growing towards a set of beginners guides to web development, both as an addition to the Rails Girls guides and to be used separately.

 ####what's missing?